 Learning embroidery doesn't have to be difficult, and it definitely shouldn't feel like a huge investment of time and money.
 It's actually an easy and inexpensive hobby to jump into!

-Once you get your feet wet (or perhaps more appropriately, once you get your needle threaded!), you can get a more in-depth knowledge of embroidery.
+Once you get your feet wet (or perhaps more appropriately, once you get your needle threaded), you can gain a more in-depth knowledge of embroidery.
 You can also pick up special tips, tools, and techniques that will improve or enhance your stitching.

-But to get started, you only need a basic pattern for beginners and a few things.
+To get started, you only need a basic pattern for beginners and a few supplies.

-For your first project, choose a light colored quilting cotton or evenweave fabric, such as linen.
+- Fabric: For your first project, choose a light-colored quilting cotton or evenweave fabric, such as linen.
 If buying by the yard, 1/4 yard will be enough for several projects.
-Don't use Aida cloth, even though it's sold alongside embroidery floss.
-(It's best for cross stitch patterns.)
+Avoid using Aida cloth, even though it's sold alongside embroidery floss—it's best for cross stitch patterns.

-Like hoops, there are many kinds of embroidery needles out there.
+- Needles: Like hoops, there are many kinds of embroidery needles out there.
 Any sharp needle with an eye large enough to thread embroidery floss through will work.
-However, the easiest thing is to choose a pack of different sizes of sharp needles labeled for embroidery.
+However, the easiest option is to choose a pack of different sizes of sharp needles labeled for embroidery.

-There are scissors made for different tasks in embroidery, but before you buy anything fancy, it's okay to use any scissors you have around.
-Just be sure that they will cut the floss easily so the ends aren't frayed.
+- Scissors: There are scissors made for different tasks in embroidery, but before you buy anything fancy, it's OK to use any scissors you have around.
+Just be sure that they will cut the floss cleanly, so its end isn't frayed.

-If you want to learn the best way to start and stop, there are some special techniques to follow.
-But it's also okay to start and end with a knot.
+- Starting/stopping: If you want to learn the best way to start and stop, there are some special techniques to follow.
+But it's also OK to start and end with a knot.

 When you're done stitching, your embroidery may need to be rinsed or soaked to remove markings.
 This also helps remove wrinkles.
 When it comes out of the water, gently press away excess water with a towel.
 Then place the embroidery on a folded towel and press from the back with an iron.

 You're now ready to get stitching!
-With just a bit of practice, you'll be feeling confident and ready to move from simple patterns to more complex.
-And once you've mastered a couple stitches, you can learn a few more, such as french knots and detached chain stitch.
+With just a bit of practice, you'll be feeling confident and ready to move from simple patterns to a more complex project.
+Once you've mastered a few stitches, you can learn a couple more, such as french knots and detached chain stitch.